 Fall.
 2 credits.
 Permission of the coordinator of the honors program required for registration.
-Enrollment limited to students in the honors
+Enrollment limited to students in the honors program.

 Hours to be arranged.
-R. Savin-Williams.
+J. Condry.
 Reports and discussion of research and selected thesis topics by faculty and honors students.